kaushalmodi/ox-hugo/test/site/content/posts/draft-state-other-headings-draft.md

 +++
-title = "Draft state with other headlines" date = 2017-07-12T13:46:16-04:00 draft = false
+title = "Draft state with other headlines" date = 2017-07-12T13:46:16-04:00 tags = ["post-heading-followed-soon-with-subheading"]
+draft = true
 +++

-## Other headlines {#other-headlines}
+## The "TODO" state of this heading (which is nil) should be ignored {#the-todo-state-of-this-heading--which-is-nil--should-be-ignored}

-If a post has the `DRAFT` keyword too, the `draft` front matter variable should be set to `true`.
-Even if the post has other sub-headings, the post draft state should be true.
+If a post has the `DRAFT` state set, the `draft` front matter variable should be set to `true`, even if the post has a sub-heading immediately after the post heading.